 Asked what it’s been like to deal with Brennan IT, Sanders says that from the Account Manager to the executive team, Brennan IT are a “great, energetic bunch” with excellent technical skills and a consultative approach.
 The Foundation has also signed up for Brennan IT’s Disaster Recovery solution and now has plans to host additional services with Brennan IT.

-To find out more about The Endeavour Foundation click here.
+You can learn more about The Endeavour Foundation here.